KnapsackPro/knapsack_pro-ruby/README.md

 # Basic info

-knapsack-pro gem is not ready yet.
+knapsack_pro gem is not ready yet.
 Please see https://github.com/ArturT/knapsack - it's working version you can use in your project for now.